Request Public Records

 ||Make this type of request when you don’t need a copy of the document.
 Instead, you review the record in person.
 There may be a charge associated with an inspection request (for staff time).

 2. Download and complete the records request form

 Download and complete the Municipal records request form

 .
-The Anchorage Police Department has a separate records request form here
+The Anchorage Police Department has their own record request process here

 3. Review records request procedures and guidelines